Here is a great dessert recipe! My best brownies… Butter, chocolate, flour, eggs and sugar is all you need to make this sticky chocolate treat!

 Rub a baking dish with the teaspoon of unsalted butter and put it aside until needed later.
 Bring a small pan of water to a boil over medium heat.
 Put a larger heat-resistant glass bowl on top.
 Break the dark chocolate up into smaller pieces.
 Chop up the unsalted butter.
 Add both the chocolate chunks and the butter to the glass bowl and let them melt over the boiling water (bain marie).

-- Pour the chocolate batter in the buttered baking dish.
+Pour the chocolate batter in the buttered baking dish.
 Out the dish in a preheated oven at 320°F (160°C) and bake the brownies for 30 minutes.
-Insert a toothpick in the middle, it should come out clean.
+Insert a toothpick in the middle to check.
+It should come out clean.
 If the centre is not set yet, put the dish back into the hot oven and bake the brownies for another 5 minutes.
-Don’t overcook the brownies or they will be dried out instead of creamy.
-Once cooked, remove the brownie dish from the hot oven and leave it to cool in its tin.
+Don’t overcook the brownies.
+Once cooked, remove the brownies from the oven.
+Leave it to cool in its tin.
 Cut the brownies up into smaller pieces.
 Ready to serve!

 Best Brownies Recipe Ever – KitchenAid Stand Mixer Mini